longwatermelon/brainscrap/README.md

 The `x` is you.
 On game start, x will be facing right by default.
 Control characters (`wasd`, `?`, `e`) are solid and must be in front of the player to be executed, while brainfuck commands (`.,+-<>`) are not solid and are executed by stepping on them.

+The tile below the x will be evaluated first before the tile in front.

 The x will first check the tile in front of it, then move.

 # Control characters